s-omranpour/X-VAE-keras/README.md

 6. Conditional VAE
 7. VAE with 2D latent space

-P.S: Implementations were made based on the original paper of each model.
+P.S: Implementations were made based on the original paper of each model.<br />
-Codes were written based on tensorflow=1.15 and its keras module All models are tested with MNIST dataset.
+Codes were written based on tensorflow=1.15 and its keras module. <br />
+All models are tested with MNIST dataset and useful plots are included.